 Our bedrooms and suites feature Villeroy and Boch luxury bathrooms custom designed by Signature Bathrooms of Kendal.
 They are all are fitted with "soft close" toilet seats so that you will not startle yourself or others in the middle of the night!
 They are all equipped with Freeview television and work areas.

-“Bath House” toiletries, bathrobes, a fridge, a safe, and tea and coffee making facilities are provided.
+Out of Eden toiletries, bathrobes, a fridge, a safe, and tea and coffee making facilities are provided.

 Prices are per room and include a freshly cooked breakfast each morning made in house to order.

 Wi-Fi and Ethernet Internet access is available free of charge throughout the hotel.

 We are working to provide additional luxury accommodation in our bungalow annexe which will be suitable for disabled guests.
 It will feature a single/small double bedroom and a suite comprising a single/small double bedroom and a king-size bedroom with a seating area which opens onto a private garden.
 Both will featurefully fitted ensuite wetrooms to the same high standards as the rest of the hotel.
 We will also soon be able to accomodate people travelling with dogs as they are not permitted in the hotel except in the hard floored public areas.
 (Guide dogs excepted).

 We have two superb, large Luxury Suites with amazing ensuite bathrooms.
 The Castle Suite has a seperate dressing area and a large sitting space; the Lady Anne Clifford Suite also has a separate sitting room.
 Both have beautiful views over to Brough Castle and the surrounding fells.